Is It Okay for the Elderly to Travel to Tibet?

 Carry On Preparations

-The road in the plateau is rugged, try to wear some shoes that are better for walking.
+The road on the plateau is rugged, so try to wear some shoes that are better for walking.
 The temperature difference between morning and evening is large, so you can bring a warm coat and put it on in the morning and evening.
-Also the sunshine is strong, you can take sunglasses and a hat.
+Also, the sunshine is strong, you can take sunglasses and a hat.

 The air here is dry and you might need to bring some moisturizer and lip balm.